Tree-Structured Synergy of Large Language Models and Bayesian Optimization for Efficient CASH: Results and Analysis

-This appendix extends the ablation study on \sys's exploration and exploitation strategies by investigating their impact on the distribution of proposed configurations.
-We first analyze the \textit{diversity of proposed configurations} of three strategies.
+\textbf{Tuning behaviors of \textsc{Exploration} and \textsc{Exploitation}}.
+This appendix extends the ablation study on \sys's \textsc{Exploration} and \textsc{Exploitation} strategies by investigating their impact on the distribution of proposed configurations.
+We first analyze the \textit{diversity of proposed configurations}.
 Unlike our previous analysis of ensemble diversity, which considered the predictive differences between models on the validation set, here we quantify diversity directly at the level of the proposed hyperparameter configurations themselves.
 This allows for a more direct behavioral analysis of how different strategies shape the search space.
 Specifically, the diversity score is calculated independently for each algorithm.
 For a given algorithm $A^i$ with a hyperparameter space $\Lambda^i$, the overall diversity score $D(A^i)$ is defined as the mean of the normalized diversity scores of all its hyperparameters: $D(A^i) = \frac{1}{|\Lambda^i|} \sum_{p \in \Lambda^i} S(p)$, where $S(p)$ denotes the normalized diversity score for a specific parameter $p$.
 The calculation of $S(p)$ depends on the parameter type (numeric or categorical).

-\begin{itemize}[topsep=0pt, partopsep=0pt, itemsep=3pt, parsep=0pt] \item \textbf{Numeric Parameters.} For continuous or integer parameters (e.g., learning rate, max depth), we normalize sampled values to $x' \in [0, 1]$ using linear or log-domain min-max scaling as appropriate.
+\begin{itemize}[leftmargin=1.6em, topsep=0pt, partopsep=0pt, itemsep=3pt, parsep=0pt] \item \textbf{Numeric Parameters.} For continuous or integer parameters (e.g., learning rate, max depth), we normalize sampled values to $x' \in [0, 1]$ using linear or log-domain min-max scaling as appropriate.
 The diversity score $S_{num}(p)$ is then defined as the standard deviation of these normalized samples: $S_{num}(p) = \text{std}(\{x'_i\})$.

 \item \textbf{Categorical Parameters.} We measure categorical diversity using normalized Shannon entropy: $S_{cat}(p) = \frac{-\sum_{k=1}^K q_k \ln(q_k)}{\ln(K)}$, where $q_k$ is the empirical probability of category $k$ among $K$ possibilities.
 This ensures $S_{cat}(p) \in [0, 1]$, with 1 representing a perfectly uniform distribution (maximum diversity). \end{itemize}